 We recognize revenue from rental operations and related services in the period in which the services are provided.
 Direct sale revenue is recognized in the period in which the services are performed or when the product is shipped.
-Our judgment and estimates are used in determining the collectability of accounts receivable and evaluating the adequacy of the allowance for doubtful accounts.
-We consider specific accounts receivable and historical bad debt experience, customer credit worthiness, current economic trends and the age of outstanding balances as part of our evaluation.
+Our judgment and estimates are used in determining the collectability of accounts receivable and evaluating the adequacy of the allowance for doubtful accounts as well as our sales credits reserve.
+We consider specific accounts receivable and historical bad debt experience, customer credit worthiness, current economic trends and the age of outstanding balances as part of our evaluation in assessing the allowance for doubtful accounts.
+We consider our historical credit experience in assessing the sales credits reserve.
 Changes in our estimates are reflected in the period they become known.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
 Material changes in our estimates may result in significant differences in the amount and timing of bad debt expense recognition for any given period.
 Our revenues do not include taxes we collect from our customers and remit to governmental authorities.